-- Whether the feature depends on system code available only in the latest Horizon Cloud pod manifest, Horizon pod version, or Horizon Cloud Connector version.
+- Whether the feature depends on system code available only in the latest first-gen Horizon Cloud pod manifest, Horizon pod version, or Horizon Cloud Connector version.

 - Whether access to the feature is in Limited Availability, as stated in the Release Notes at the feature's debut.

 - Whether the feature requires specific licensing or SKUs.

-When you see mention of a feature in this documentation and you do not see that feature in the console, first check the Release Notes to see if the feature's access is limited and the way you can request enablement in your tenant.
+When you see mention of a feature in this documentation and you do not see that feature in the first-gen console, first check the Release Notes to see if the feature's access is limited and the way you can request enablement in your tenant.
 Alternatively, when you believe you are entitled to use a feature that is described in this documentation and you do not see it in the console, you can ask your VMware Horizon Cloud Service representative or, if you do not have a representative, you can file a service request (SR) to the Horizon Cloud Service team as described in How to file a Support Request in Customer Connect (VMware KB 2006985).